 Flex, is simply flexible cable and is used for connecting appliances.
 The colour coding is different using brown for live, blue for neutral and green/yellow stripes for earth.

-There are many more cables for connecting cookers etc, but these are generally run directly from the consumer unit and require a professional electrician for their installation.
-For more information on these and any other cables please go to appointments and ask the diy doctor.
+There are many more cables for connecting cookers etc. but these are generally run directly from the consumer unit and require a professional electrician for their installation.